NorthwoodsSoftware/GoJS-projects/electron-circuit/README.md

 This demonstrates a GoJS diagram in an Electron app.

-First, assuming you already have npm and git:
+First, assuming you already have npm:

 ```
 $ npm install